Farewe/invacost/Readme.md

 but it also includes unsourced and irreproducible “*guestimates*”.
 Therefore, we want to apply filters on the database to avoid as much as possible the unreliable economic cost estimates.
-Furthermore, the database includes both observed and predicted costs, so depending on our objectives we may or may not want to filter out potential costs.
+Furthermore, the database also includes observed and potential costs, so depending on our objectives we may or may not want to filter out potential costs.

   - **Reliability**: There is a standard field in the database called